 - Red flag 30: The incorporation purchased stocks with the same elements in common (one or several partners or shareholders, director, registered company office, corporate purpose, etc.)

 - Red flag 31: There are no documents to support the customer's story, previous transactions, or company activities.

 - Red flag 32: The transactions that have several elements in common were transferred in a short time.

 - Red flag 33: Property transactions in a row with the purchase price.

-- Red flag 34: Abandoned transactions without concern.
+- Red flag 34: The transactions were abandoned without concern.

-- Red flag 35: Unexplained changes in instructions, especially at the last minute
+- Red flag 35: There are unexplained changes in instructions, especially at the last minute.

 - Red flag 36: The client holds high amounts of money on the account without the provision of legal services.

-- Red flag 38: The complexity increases in the transaction, resulting in apparently higher taxes and fees than necessary.
+- Red flag 38: There is increased complexity in the transaction, or the structures used, resulting in higher taxes and fees than necessary.

-- Red flag 39: In cases where assets are not a valid reason, a power of attorney is sought for management or disposal.
+- Red flag 39: A power of attorney is sought for management or disposal in cases where assets are not a valid reason.

-- Red flag 42: Requests for payment to third parties without proving the cause or related transaction.
+- Red flag 42: Payment to third parties without providing a cause is requested.